Welcome to CLMS!

 Welcome to the website of Crystal Lake Middle School, CASE and STEAM Academy, the on-line home of the Mighty Mustangs!
 We invite you to browse through our website to learn more about the exciting new programs we have to offer with more to come!
 Our focus is on student excellence and achievement providing rigor and relevance each day into each class period.

-Our school start time for the 2014-2015 school year, as published in the The Lakeland Ledger, is 9:00AM and school will end at 4:00PM.
+Our NEW school start time for the 2014-2015 school year, as published in the The Lakeland Ledger, is 9:00AM and school will end at 4:00PM.
 Please help us ensure your student's academic success by having them in school and on time every day!

 School supplies needed at the beginning of the year are: notebook paper, pens and pencils.